xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

-  - **Automated :** Service provisioning is fully automated using NSO and YANG models; Analytics with model driven telemetry in conjunction with Crosswork Network Insights to
+  - **Automated :** Service provisioning is fully automated using NSO and YANG models; Analytics with model driven telemetry in conjunction with Crosswork Network Controller to
     enhance operations and network visibility